1712n/wall-e/README.md

 The Spec File is copied from the head branch and should contain 2 important sections: comments covering all functional requirements and Vitest integration tests covering all input/output interfaces, as well as any business logic-related edge cases.

 Please adhere to [our best practices](wiki/spec_file_best_practices.md) when writing your spec files!

-#### Additional Documentation

-Sometimes LLMs can't keep up with software updates, so we maintain a separate [markdown file](markdown/documentation.md) with information about recently added features.

 ## Code quality